 In Ancient Sumeria the laws were given by God and applied to the rulers of the early cities along the Euphrates as much as well to the merchants trading between them and across the deserts, east, west and north.
 In Egypt the Pharoahs were themselves Gods, controlled the whole of Nile and the Oases within trading reach and had natural barriers to going much further.

-The conventions that underpin international trade go back to when the captain of the board travelling down the Euphrates, through the Straits of Hormuz and across to India, or the camel train making it long route North and East to China, was agent for those whose goods he carried.
+The conventions that underpin international trade go back to when the captain of the boat travelling down the Euphrates, through the Straits of Hormuz and across to India, or the camel train making the long haul North and East to China, was agent for those whose goods he carried.

 When Philip 1V of France attacked the Knights Templar, who ran a correspondence banking system that had grown rich from funding the Crusades, he expected to find heaps of gold, not mounds of coded paper.
-The governments of today has no more real understanding of how global finance works, regarding its practitioners as traitors and usurers when they are not wooing them as cash cows.
+The governments of today have no more real understanding of how global finance works.
+They still regard its practitioners as traitors and usurers when they are not wooing them as cash cows.